 Hygge (pronounced hoo-gah, hue-gah or hee-gah depending on whom you talk to) is a fundamental aspect of Scandinavian culture that has no direct English translation—but its approximate meaning is “a concept that evokes coziness.”
 A growing topic on lifestyle blogs and sites like Pinterest, the practice of hygge means cultivating and enjoying the small moments in life, creating a sense of contentment, inspiration and appreciation.
 A hygge lifestyle represents an alternative to fast-paced American culture, incorporating more of this Scandinavian custom into our own lives and the lives of loved ones.

 Shortly after hearing the word hygge for the first time this past spring, we had the opportunity to stay with a family in Norway and visit Copenhagen, Denmark.
-The translation “cozy” is said to be about 80% of the word’s meaning.
+Attempts to explain hygge are said to be about 80% of the word’s real meaning.
 Our trip offered the opportunity to learn about the other twenty percent.

 When we first asked about hygge, we sensed, not an unwillingness to talk, but, a slight pause that seemed to mean, “It’s such a well-known part of everyone’s life that no one feels a need to define it.”
 Our guide in Copenhagen said, “It’s sort of bred into you at a very early age.
 Everyone knows what it is to be hygge.
 With the Danes, they don’t think about it too much.
 It just occurs.”
 Ivar, a late 20s young man in our host family said it this way, “Norwegians feel it’s almost like a human right to have hygge.”

 Between conversations on our trip, books, magazine articles and online comments, we have pieced together some of the hard-to-define aspects of what hygge is to the Scandinavians.